tlamedia/gtm-kit/readme.txt

 #### Enhancements:
 * Add support for Google Consent Mode v2
+* Added a function to share system data with the GTM Kit support team.
+If you have registered a support request on WordPress.org and the GTM Kit support team has asked you to send your system data you can now do that in a secure way without posting any private information in the support forum.

 #### Bugfixes:
 * When adding a product to the cart from a product category page the quantity was not specified in the add_to_cart event.